syntax-tree/unist-util-remove/readme.md

 A changed given `tree`, without nodes that pass `test`.

-`null` is returned if `tree` itself didn’t pass the test or is cascaded away.
+`undefined` is returned if `tree` itself didn’t pass the test or is cascaded away.

 ### `Options`